Can you drive a car if your name is not on the insurance?

 Licensed Insurance Agent

-- You can drive a car if your name is not on the insurance policy, but that doesn’t mean you should
+can you drive a car if your name is not on the insurance

 So, just because you can drive a car without your name on the insurance policy, doesn’t mean you should.
 Therefore, you first must learn whether you’re a covered driver and what you need to do if you’re not.